AnyFetch/anyfetch-file-hydrater.js/README.md

   'hydrater_function': myHydrationFunction
 };

-var hydrationServer = cluestrFileHydrater.createServer(config);
+var hydrationServer = anyfetchFileHydrater.createServer(config);
 hydrationServer.listen(8000);
 ```

 Now you're all done!
 Your server is running on port 8000.
-Access `/hydrate` with a standard Cluestr POST request, and start hydrating your file.
+Access `/hydrate` with a standard AnyFetch POST request, and start hydrating your file.

 ```
 POST <your_url>/hydrate